astronomer/cli-cloud-ide-workshop/include/workshop-instructions/part_2_elt_pipeline.md

 return pd.read_csv("https://raw.githubusercontent.com/astronomer/cli-cloud-ide-workshop/main/include/data/country_terrestrial_protected_area_cleaned.csv", on_bad_lines='skip', nrows=100)
 ```

-### Step 8: Import and review protected area data
+### Step 7: Import and review protected area data

 Create a new SQL cell called `terrestrial_protected_area`.
-In the connection drop down, choose the In-memory SQL database
+In the connection drop down, choose the In-memory SQL database.

 Enter the following SQL code in the cell, and then run it.